Skip to Main Content

 There will be skills and topics we do not cover today.
 There is a lot more information in this course guide, for example, information about ASA style, that you can review at any time.
 You can also book a research consultation with a librarian at any time:

-Lesson Plan Outline for 2/1/2024
+Lesson Plan Outline

-• Quick Review of Basic Search Skills & Discussion of Sociological Abstracts Tutorial
+• Quick Review of Basic Search Skills & Discussion of Sociological Abstracts Tutorial.

-• ACTIVITY - Defining Student Success
+• ACTIVITY - Defining Student Success (Chat Waterfall -- what does success mean to you?)

-• Librarian DEMO: Subject Terms
+• Librarian DEMO: Subject Terms.

 • Definitions -- Dictionaries are "Reference" or Background Sources.
 How to locate Reference sources; Scholarly Sources; Popular and Trade Sources (See Step 1: Your Research Question - Types of Sources)

-• ACTIVITY - Use and Evaluate a Database and Share Findings with the Class (Submit one Form per Group/"Room").
+• ACTIVITY - Use and Evaluate a Database and Share Findings with the Class (Submit one Form per Group / "Room").

 • Each Group/"Room" should have one scribe (one person who fills out the form) and each student should search in the assigned database and contribute responses by sharing them with the scribe.

-• Each Group/"Room" below can find their database on the subpage "Databases" in the Step 3 section of this guide.
+• Each Group / "Room" below can find their database on the subpage "Databases" in the Step 3 section of this guide.

 • Room 2 - Business Source Complete